Kvaløya - Senja

 - Flights to and from Tromsø.

-- Alcohol (please note alcohol is expensive in Norway and can be purchased duty free at the airport on your arrival).
+- Alcohol (please note alcohol is expensive in Norway.
+This is best purchased at duty free).

 - Avalanche safety equipment, and ski touring equipment.
 Due to this being a specialist trip joining in Tromsø we won’t have extra equipment available.
 If you have any equipment requirements then please contact us in the first instance.
 Please read kit list here.